DreamVB/MyLinksXE/README.md

 -	Export bookmarks to HTML page
 -	Add, Edit, Delete and Move bookmarks.
 -	Open bookmarks in different Web browsers (See broswers.ini for details)
--	Auto complete search for categories ad bookmarks
+-	Auto complete search for categories and bookmarks
 -	Create an Internet Shortcut to any location (Note this only works with the Windows .URL format)

 ## Screen